 Rochi Zalani

-I'm a staff writer at Elite Content Marketer and a closet poet.
-When not whipping up high-quality SaaS content, I'm writing bookish essays on my website, rochizalani.com, and chatting with my newsletter community.
-She believes there’s nothing that can’t be cured by some fresh poetry and a F.R.I.E.N.D.S episode.
+A former staff writer at Elite Content Marketer, Rochi is a closet poet and a productivity nerd.
+When not whipping up SaaS content, she’s writing bookish essays on her website, rochizalani.com, and chatting with her newsletter community.
+If you believe there’s nothing that can’t be cured by some fresh poetry and an F.R.I.E.N.D.S episode, reach out to her on Twitter.